 Choose the most suitable method based on your hosting type:

-- VPS/Cloud Server (Baota Panel/Self-managed) → Recommended Method One: PHP Reset Script ✅ Safest
+- VPS/Cloud Server (Baota Panel/Self-managed) → Recommended Method One: PHP reset script ✅ Safest

 - Only have database access → Method Two: Modify via phpMyAdmin

-- Only have FTP access, cannot log into the admin dashboard → Recommended Method One: PHP Reset Script ✅ Safest
+- Only have FTP access, cannot log in to the admin dashboard → Recommended Method One: PHP reset script ✅ Safest

 As for Method Three?
 It's too complicated.
-If you have FTP, you can upload a PHP script to the server, using Method One is simpler.
+If you have FTP, you can upload a PHP script to the server, so using Method One is simpler.

 Frequently Asked Questions (FAQ)